Kootek Portable Review

-For a mere $21, Kootek provides a well constructed 'mock with triple interlocking stitching, soft parachute fabric, and a voluminous 9.8' x 6.5' of lounging space.
+The Kootek provides a well-constructed 'mock with triple interlocking stitching, soft parachute fabric, and a voluminous 9.8 feet x 6.5 feet of lounging space.
 The included heavy-duty webbing straps have the most adjustability, allowing for both long and short tree spans.
 Need to know more?
 Read on for the nitty, gritty details.

 With end-gathered hammocks, comfort equates to size, which relates to how you pitch it.
-The Kootek hammock in the large size that we tested is one of the best (by some narrow margins because honestly, a lot of the basic end-gathered hammocks are very, very similar.)
-It is the widest hammock we tested at 6.5' (tied with Grand Trunk OneMade Double), beating out the Wise Owl double by only 1" and the ENO Doublenest by 5".
-It's also one of the longer hammocks we tested measuring a whopping 9.8'.
-The Grand Trunk Skeeter Beeter and OneMade Double beat it by 8", the Wise Owl beats the length by 2", and the ENO falls short by 11".
+The Kootek hammock in the large size that we tested is one of the best (by some narrow margins because honestly, many of the basic end-gathered hammocks are very, very similar.)
+It is the widest hammock we tested at 6.5 feet beating the competitors by anywhere from 1 to 5 inches.
+It's also one of the longer hammocks we tested, measuring a whopping 9.8 feet.

 The fabric of the Kootek is the same soft parachute fabric that we found in every other similar model.
-Even the higher priced ENO Doublenest seems to be made of the same material.
+Even the higher-priced models seem to be made of the same material.
 When you get into the lightweight end-gathered hammocks, you start to see more fabric variation.
 They typically save weight by using thinner material and smaller cuts.
 We like this parachute fabric for its soft feel on our skin and quick-drying ability.

-Like with most hammocks, the most comfortable reclined position is found on the diagonal line rather than end to end.
-With a large hammock like the Kootek, it is easy to find many comfortable spots.
-In smaller hammocks like the ENO Sub6, the limited length confines your feet and shoulders.
+Like most hammocks, the most comfortable reclined position is found on the diagonal line rather than end to end.
+With a large hammock-like the Kootek, it is easy to find many comfortable spots.
+In smaller hammocks, the limited length confines your feet and shoulders.

-In our tests, we had plenty of room to relax sideways, add in a friend, or two, or three kids!
+In our tests, we had plenty of room to relax sideways, add in a friend, or two, or three kids.
 The width of this model allows the user to sit sideways with head support and plenty of fabric to spare.
-Many models are similar in their wide swaths of fabric like the Grand Trunk OneMade Double that matches the Kootek in width and even exceeds it by a few inches in length, but it's hard to justify the extra cost and lack of included straps.
+Many models are similar in their wide swaths of fabric but don't always include straps as nice or keep the cost as low.

-The Kootek was nothing special weight wise, at 23 ounces (not including straps) it was on par with the other similar models.
-The ENO Doublenest is 5 ounces lighter but also a little smaller.
-The Wise Owl, another great budget model, is also 23 ounces but offers less versatile straps.
+The Kootek was nothing special weight-wise.
+At 23 ounces (not including straps), it was on par with the other similar models.

 Durability and Protection

-An open, day-use model is never going to rank as high in protection as an expedition hammock that comes with bug netting and a rain fly, but there are a few factors to consider.
-The hammocks like the Kootek with wider fabric allow you to cocoon up inside giving you some protection from bugs and maybe a drizzle.
+An open, day-use model will never rank as high in protection as an expedition hammock that comes with bug netting and a rain fly, but there are a few factors to consider.
+The hammocks like the Kootek with wider fabric allow you to cocoon up inside, giving you some protection from bugs and maybe a drizzle.

 Thicker fabrics can cut the breeze a little bit.
 The parachute fabric of the Kootek is thicker than that of some ultralight models but is still pretty thin and breathable.
 On summer days, the way the breeze comes through the fabric is a great respite, but in cooler weather, you may want to add in a blanket or pad to cut the chill.